Apple's new AirTags could factor into U.S. Senate antitrust hearing

-(Reuters) - Apple Inc on Tuesday announced the launch of attachable AirTags to help users track lost items, and the devices could become the focus of a rival company’s challenge during a hearing before the U.S. Senate on Wednesday.
+Apple Inc (AAPL.O) on Tuesday announced the launch of attachable AirTags to help users track lost items, and the devices could become the focus of a rival company's challenge during a hearing before the U.S. Senate on Wednesday.

 When attached to keys and other items, the tags communicate with Apple devices to help users find the items if lost.
 They compete with Tile, a startup company that has sold a similar device for more than a decade and has testified to U.S. lawmakers that Apple's privacy practices have put Tile's products at a disadvantage.